misua/linkedlist-1/README.md

 - 🌱 I’m currently learning Kubernetes,Cloud,any IAC,Python & Go

+- ⚡ Fun fact: I use Linux on all my computers for as long as i can remember

-- ❓ Order of things (class setting initial value to list=1), , append list()
+- ❓ About this code (class setting initial value to list=1), , append list()
      , print_list()
      , pop_first() & pop_last()
      , prepend()

-- ⚡ Fun fact: I use Linux on all my computers for as long as i can remember

 <br/>